Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 Conclusion

-The FDI Act is one of the most significant developments in Irish M&A in recent years and it has the potential to cast a wide net.
-As the FDI Act commences imminently, investors should start thinking now about key questions such as:
+The Screening Act is one of the most significant developments in Irish M&A in recent years.
+It has the potential to cast a wide net.
+Investors should be thinking now about key questions such as:

 • Does the transaction meet the criteria for a mandatory notification?